 - Hug someone – give your friends a hug when you see them, this instantly increases oxytocin levels.

-- Make eye contact – eye contact helps connecting and brings about a release of oxytocin.
+- Make eye contact – eye contact helps to connect and brings about a release of oxytocin.

 - Have sex – Sex has been long known to drastically increase oxytocin, make sure you prioritize some bedroom action each week.